-Mr. Laporte is not considered independent as, until 2019, he was part of the management of Beaudier, a Principal Shareholder.
-He (1) is also the husband of Nicole Beaudoin, the daughter of Claire Bombardier Beaudoin and Laurent Beaudoin, who both control Beaudier, a Principal Shareholder, through holding companies which they control.
+- (1) Mr. Laporte is not considered independent as he is the husband of Nicole Beaudoin, the daughter of Claire Bombardier Beaudoin and Laurent Beaudoin, who both control Beaudier, a Principal Shareholder, through holding companies which they control.
 Nicole Beaudoin, the wife of Mr. Laporte, is also the niece of Janine Bombardier, Huguette Bombardier Fontaine and J.R.
-André Bombardier, who own 4338618, a Principal Shareholder, through holding companies which they control.

-Mr. Laporte ceased to be a member of the Human Resources, Nomination and Governance Committee on May 30, 2019.
-(2)
+André Bombardier, who own 4338618, a Principal Shareholder, through holding companies which they control. - (2) For a complete itemization of the compensation, see "Compensation of Directors". - (3) Mr. Louis Laporte does not personally own any voting securities of the Company.
+For details regarding Beaudier's ownership of voting securities of the Company, see "General Information" Voting Shares Outstanding and Principal Shareholders". - (4) Based on the closing price of the Subordinate Voting Shares on the TSX (\$84.17) on January 29, 2021, being the last trading day before the end of Fiscal 2021.